Accessing the ZAP

 While HIPAA permits the use and disclosure of PHI for TPO activities, the health data exchanges that Zus partners with may put in place additional requirements to access patient data, such as treatment purpose of use or presence of a prescribing provider.

-To use the Zus platform, your organization must also agree to Zus’ Builder Terms of Service and have Zus’s sales and legal teams review and sign off on your use case.
+To use the Zus platform, your organization must also agree to Zus’ Builder Terms of Service and have Zus’s sales and legal teams review and approve your use case.

 Zus customers can indicate they have an active relationship for TPO purposes (i.e., the Authorized Activities) with a given patient using the FHIR Patient.active field.
 When it is set to “true”, your organization can access the patient’s Zus Aggregated Profile (ZAP), including third-party data and data contributed by other covered entities on Zus serving this patient.